mlzarathustra/ondes/TO-DO.md

  ---
-  - Anharmonic (and all waves) - can we restart them before adding their output back to main? it's hitting currentValue() before resume() sometimes...
-     Swapping the lines of Voice.pause() may have fixed this.
+  - Anharmonic - adjust frequence of phase clocks.
+See TODO at WaveGen.modFreq()

  ---